New Testament: Apostles

 Approximately 5 references

-Tax collector called by Jesus to be one of the twelve apostles (Matthew 9:9).
-Also identified as Levi son of Alphaeus (Mark 2:14).
-Hosted a dinner for Jesus with other tax collectors.
-Traditionally the author of the Gospel of Matthew, which emphasizes Jesus as the fulfillment of OT prophecy.
+A tax collector in Capernaum, Matthew left his booth at Jesus' call and became one of the twelve (Matthew 9:9).
+He is also identified as Levi son of Alphaeus (Mark 2:14), and he celebrated his calling with a dinner that Jesus attended among tax collectors and sinners.
+Traditionally the author of the Gospel of Matthew, which presents Jesus above all as the fulfillment of OT prophecy.

 Key references: Acts 1:13, Luke 6:15, Mark 3:18, Matthew 9:9, Matthew 10:3